-Tulip Poplar Live Stakes are excellent shade trees
+Tulip Poplar Live Stakes are Excellent Shade Trees

-Tulip Poplar Live Stakes have brilliant yellow foliage with reddish-brown twigs
+Tulip Poplar Live Stakes have brilliant yellow foliage with reddish-brown twigs.

 The leaves are unique but simple, measuring at about five to six inches long and wide.
-The top of the leaves are smooth and shiny, with bright, dark green color.
+The top of the leaves is smooth and shiny, with bright, dark green color.
 The color underneath is a more pale green, with downy veins.
 Tulip poplar trees are deciduous, which means they do lose their leaves each winter.
-However, in the fall the leaves turn into a remarkable clear, bright yellow.
+However, in the fall, the leaves turn into a remarkable clear, bright yellow.
 This brilliant yellow foliage is one of many reasons the tulip poplar is a popular choice to be utilized for ornamental purposes.

 The bark of a younger tulip poplar is relatively smooth and light ashy-gray in color.
 As the tree ages, the bark becomes thick with deep interlacing furrows.
-Twigs are usually lustrous and smooth, with an olive to reddish-brown color.
+Twigs are usually lustrous and smooth, with olive to reddish-brown color.

-Tulip Poplar Live Stakes produce soft and fleshy cones
+Tulip Poplar Live Stakes produce soft and fleshy cones.